Jāņukalns Open-Air Stage

 - It was forbidden to hold any political meetings or public gatherings in the park, consume alcoholic beverages on the premises, or cut down mature trees.

-- In the first half of the 20th century, behind the stage at the top of the hill, there was a building with a large summer hall, a buffet, and other rooms, which burnt down in the winter of 1999 and was never rebuilt.
+- In the first half of the 20th century, behind the stage at the top of the hill, there was a building with a large summer hall, a buffet, and other rooms, which in 1999 burned down during the winter and was never rebuilt.

 - 2025.
 In 2025, thanks to the initiative of local residents, voluntary work, and donations, the Jāņukalns open-air stage was restored.